Acura RDX Insurance Rates

 Enter your ZIP code in our free tool to get started on comparing Acura RDX insurance rates and find out how much is an Acura RDX to insure.

-The average insurance rates for an Acura RDX are $1,038 a year for full coverage.
-Comprehensive costs an estimated $198 a year, collision costs $310, and liability insurance is estimated at $394.
-A liability-only policy costs approximately $440 a year, with high-risk insurance costing around $2,238.
-Teenage drivers cost the most to insure at $4,010 a year or more.
+The average insurance rates for an Acura RDX are $1,038 a year including full coverage.
+Comprehensive insurance costs around $198 each year, collision costs $310, and liability costs around $394.
+A liability-only policy costs as low as $440 a year, with high-risk insurance costing $2,238 or more.
+Teen drivers cost the most to insure at $4,010 a year or more.

 Average premium for full coverage: $1,038

-Includes $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all states and RDX trim levels.
+Prices are based on $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 U.S. states and RDX models.

 Price Range Variability

-For the average driver, Acura RDX insurance rates go from the low end price of $440 for minimum levels of liability insurance to a high of $2,238 for high-risk insurance.
+Using a 40-year-old driver as an example, Acura RDX insurance rates go from the low end price of $440 for a discount liability-only rate to a high rate of $2,238 for a driver who has had serious violations or accidents.

 Urban vs. Rural Price Range